pragathiGopal25/SunSaver/MODELING.md

 3. User clicks on the pluss button
 4. The app shows a map and a dropdown menu
 5. The user searches for an address
-6. The system navigates to that address in the graph
+6. The system navigates to that address in the map
 7. The system displays the available roof sections
 8. The user clicks on their desired number of roof sections
 9. The user drags up the drop - down menu
-10. The user clicks on a roof section
-11. The user chooses not to edit the roof section
+10. The user chooses not to edit the roof section
-12. The user selects a solar panel type
+11. The user selects a solar panel type
-13. The system shows a price overview
+12. The system shows a price overview
-14. The user presses the save button
+13. The user presses the save button
-15. The user provides a name for the solar array
+14. The user provides a name for the solar array
-16. The user provides their electricity usage
+15. The user provides their electricity usage
-17. The user saves the solar array
+16. The user saves the solar array
-18. The system navigates back to the home screen. <br/>
+17. The system navigates back to the home screen. <br/>
 <br/>

 **Alternative flow**:<br/>